ARMmbed/mbed-os-5-docs/docs/ref-designs/TensorFlow.md

 In this guide, you will learn how to perform machine learning inference on an Arm Cortex-M microcontroller with TensorFlow Lite for Microcontrollers.
 You will deploy a sample application we wrote that uses the microphone on the K66F and a TensorFlow machine learning model to detect the words “yes” and “no”.

 The guide has step by step instructions for installing and running the application, followed by information about how TensorFlow and the application work.
+Finally, it shows you how to retrain the ML model with new words.

 ## Using the example application